mykeels/nuget-pack/README.md

 - Nuget-Push.bat

 This batch script will push your nuget package to nuget.org ...

-Be sure to edit the endpoint if you use a different nuget server
+    - Make sure to edit the endpoint if you use a different nuget server
+    - Make sure to have the `Nuget_Api_Key` environment variable saved on your computer.
+See [guide for windows](http://helpdeskgeek.com/how-to/create-custom-environment-variables-in-windows-7/).

 ## How to use